Psychtoolbox-3/psychtoolbox-3.github.com/docs/IsOSX.md

 resultFlag = [IsOSX](IsOSX)([is64=0])

-Returns true if the operating system is Mac OS X.
+Returns true if the operating system is macOS.
 If the optional 'is64' flag is set to one, returns
-true if the runtime is 64 bit and on OSX.
+true if the runtime is 64 bit and on macOS.

 See also: [IsWin](IsWin), [IsLinux](IsLinux), [[OSName](OSName)][(OSName)]((OSName)), computer